ikawrakow/ik_llama.cpp/github-data/discussions/323 - Is there an easy way to repack an existing GGUF so it could be used without --run-time-rep.md

 @Ph0rk0z
 You need to craft a regex for R4 repacking happen in way that covers all tensors you plan to keep on CPU, but does not affect tensors that you plan running on GPU (GPU tensors need to be kept non-R4).
 You can refer to regexes in my previous message to see how repack regex differs.

+> 👤 **Ph0rk0z** replied on **2025-05-21** at **11:25:07**
+>
+> Yea I assume it's just see which layers are on GPU and then exclude them.
+So if you pick 1,2,3,4 make a not 1,2,3,4 regex.
+Funny enough we have AI for this.
+But I have IQ4_XS, so what does that become?
+IQ4_XS_R4?
+Or can it repack to something else?

 > 👤 **ikawrakow** replied on **2025-05-21** at **11:29:29**
 >